wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/SSLCertificateManagement.md

 or

-2. SSLCERTCLIENT:acme:acme.sh  (this will install acme.sh from the website [GetAcme.sh](https://get.acme.sh)
+2. SSLCERTCLIENT:acme:acme.sh  (this will install acme.sh from the website using this script [GetAcme.sh](https://get.acme.sh)

 For the lego client